26. Command Line Utilities¶

 To start xjperf on Mac OS X, Linux, or BSD, unzip the downloaded file, cd to the unzipped directory, type chmod u+x jperf.sh, and run ./jperf.sh.

-For example, to perform a TCP test and start the server in daemon mode (so that you get your prompt back), type:
+For example, to perform a TCP test and start the server in daemon mode (to get the prompt back), type:

 iperf -sD ------------------------------------------------------------ Server listening on TCP port 5001 TCP window size: 64.0 KByte (default) ------------------------------------------------------------ Running Iperf Server as a daemon The Iperf daemon process ID: 4842